Frequently Asked Questions

 -Can I come by your shop?

 We do not operate a retail location of any kind, but we do now have a workshop.
-If you want to visit it you can, but be aware it is not a wonderland of Civil War-related items, just an old run-down factory.
+If you want to visit it you can, but be aware it is not a wonderland of Civil War-related items, just a workshop in downtown Charlotte, Michigan.
 As such, you'll need to call ahead of time and make an appointment (we're not always here.)

 -*Telephone rings* "Is this Dan?/Can I speak to Dan?"